'Assemble with Care' sets the standard for Apple Arcade exclusives

 Ustwo Games prides itself on making games for a broad, so-called "casual" audience to enjoyed.
 "The strategy for the company has been to take what's great about games and deliver them to a casual audience," Dan Gray, chief creative officer at Ustwo Games told Engadget.
 Each object, therefore, is simpler than its real-life counterpart and has fewer components to contend with.
 Still, it takes time to break down an object, understand how it works and what needs to be replaced.

 Ustwo Games has clearly designed Assemble with Care with touchscreens in mind.
-It's an Apple Arcade exclusive, though, which means you'll be able to play with a mouse or trackpad on your Mac and a controller or touchpad remote on AppleTV.
+It's an Apple Arcade exclusive, though, which means you'll be able to play with a mouse or trackpad on your Mac and a touchpad remote on AppleTV.
 I played the iPhone version, which uses a portrait orientation exclusively -- on other platforms, the entire game will be flipped sideways and reorganized a little bit.
 "It's not the same thing, but with dead space left and right.
 We went through the effort of rebuilding it in landscape and having to maintain different versions," Gray explained.

 On a smartphone, the top half of the screen shows the tools and components at your disposal, while the bottom section is saved for whatever you're currently working on.
 The limited number of parts mean that somehow -- miraculously, even -- your virtual workbench never feels cramped or overwhelming.
 Everything you need is on a single screen, too, so you never have to dig into sub-menus or secondary pages.